steqeq/0000/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 BAR memory overview
 ----------------------------------------------------------------------------------------------------
-On a Xeon E5 based system in the BIOS we can turn on above 4GB PCIe addressing, if so he need to set MMIO Base address (MMIOH Base) and Range (MMIO High Size) in the BIOS.
+On a Xeon E5 based system in the BIOS we can turn on above 4GB PCIe addressing, if so he need to set memory-mapped input/output (MMIO) base address (MMIOH base) and range (MMIO high size) in the BIOS.

-In SuperMicro system in the system bios you need to see the following
+In the Supermicro system in the system bios you need to see the following

   * Advanced->PCIe/PCI/PnP configuration-\> Above 4G Decoding = Enabled
   * Advanced->PCIe/PCI/PnP Configuration-\>MMIOH Base = 512G